Jiazhen-Lei/Jiazhen-Lei.github.io/_pages/cv.md

 Education
 ======

 * Aug.
 2019 - Jul.
 2023 .
-B.S. at the Department of Electronics And Information, Northwestern Polytechnical University
+B.S. at the School of Electronics And Information, Northwestern Polytechnical University
   * GPA ：3.902/4.1
   * Rank ：1/98
 * Sept.
 2023 - now .
 Ph.D. at the Department of Electronic Information and Electrical Engineering, Shanghai Jiao Tong University